hakamadare/octopress/source/_posts/2014-07-27-outrunning-the-t.markdown

 {% img center /images/rkweb_throughput.png 456 203 "RunKeeper web throughput" %}

-We have a pretty good idea of where the bottlenecks are in this architecture, and a big traffic spike to one part of the site could absolutely have a degrading effect on other parts, so we started thinking about how to isolate the high-traffic area from everything else.
+We have a pretty good idea of where the bottlenecks are in this architecture, and we know how to scale the individual components given enough time and resources, but rapidly scaling the entire stack in response to a traffic spike is a different story, so we started thinking about how to isolate the high-traffic area from everything else.

 ## The Application